Kiosk Data Entry

 Number

 A data type of "number" is used to capture a numeric amount, such as the number of miles travelled during a shift, to drive allowances.
-The "out" option should be configured with the following colon separated components:
+The "in" or "out" option should be configured with the following colon separated components:

 • The button label. eg: "End Shift"